LooseMarek/ViewFactory/README.md

 ### Mocks

-ViewFactory module provides set of simple mocks to help you test your app.
+ViewFactory module provides a set of simple mocks to help you test your app.

-The mock classes are located in `Mocks` directory and include:
+The mock classes are located in the `Mocks` directory and include:

 Mock Factories: